ALCC01/nodeogram/docs/objects/Bot.rst

     shouldn't be called manually.
 The first call made by the bot will be with a -1 offset that will erase any backlog updates.
     Updates older than 2 seconds are also ignored.
 Updates are retrieved 100 at a time, with a 30 seconds timeout.

-.. js:function:: command(command, description, callback)
+.. js:function:: command(command, description, hidden, callback)

     :param string command: The command, without the opening /
-    :param string description: <String> The command's description, will be used for the /help message
+    :param string description: The command's description, will be used for the default /help message
+    :param boolean hidden: Set this to true in order to hide this command from the default /help message
-    :param function callback: <Function> This function will be called whenever the command is triggered with an array of arguments ``args`` along with the :doc:`Message` ``message`` responsible for triggering the command
+    :param function callback: This function will be called whenever the command is triggered with an array of arguments ``args`` along with the :doc:`Message` ``message`` responsible for triggering the command

     Registers a command handler for the specified ``command``, with the provided ``description`` and ``callback``, also adding the command to the /help message.